Choosing a Major

 - Read the curriculum summary in the online General Catalog for majors still on your list, and continue to narrow your focus.
 Visit the departmental website for any major whose curriculum summary looks interesting to you.

-- For further help in refining your search, make an appointment with an adviser in the L&S Office of Undergraduate Advising.
+- For further help in refining your search, make an appointment with a College Adviser in the L&S Office of Undergraduate Advising.

 - After you have shortened your list and have a manageable number of majors, investigate further.
 Visit departmental offices, talk to people, and look for any available print materials that might not be available online.

 - Make parallel lists of prerequisite courses for each major you are still considering.
 You will probably have narrowed the list to four or five majors.
 Frequently, these majors will have similar or overlapping prerequisite courses.
 Use these lists to select courses for future terms.